ChunMinChang/blog/_posts/2020-04-15-shape-your-code-as-how-you-shape-your-body.md

 I believe how well we define a problem determines how well we solve it.

-To bring value of the rewriting project as much as possible, the following problems we used to have in the past need to be addressed:
+To bring value of the oxidizing project as much as possible, the following problems we used to have in the past need to be addressed:

 1. Some assertions will be hit unexpectedly